shihabmasrur/uiuJobPortal/README.md

 database.sql
 index.php : are upto date untill final project show rest are previous verison code.

+Added: Added the update file for the new employer side dashboard.

 Feel free to submit issues and enhancement requests.